vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 ## Prerequisites

-The graph spaces stored in Nebula Graph must have more than one replicas for the system to balance the distribution of partitions and Raft leaders.
+The graph spaces stored in NebulaGraph must have more than one replicas for the system to balance the distribution of partitions and Raft leaders.

 ## Balance partition distribution

-`BALANCE DATA` starts a task to equally distribute the storage partitions in a Nebula Graph cluster.
+`BALANCE DATA` starts a task to equally distribute the storage partitions in a NebulaGraph cluster.
 A group of subtasks will be created and implemented to migrate data and balance the partition distribution.

 >**DON'T:** DON'T stop any machine in the cluster or change its IP address until all the subtasks finish.
 Otherwise, the follow-up subtasks fail.

-Take scaling out Nebula Graph for an example.
+Take scaling out NebulaGraph for an example.

 After you add new storage hosts into the cluster, no partition is deployed on the new hosts.
 You can run [`SHOW HOSTS`](../3.ngql-guide/7.general-query-statements/6.show/6.show-hosts.md) to check the partition distribution.